 The government continues to reference Infection Prevention Control guidance from Public Health England.
 This “advises that patients and visitors across all healthcare settings should wear a face covering, providing it is tolerated and is not detrimental to their medical or care needs.”

 NHS England has also confirmed that NHS patients, staff and visitors must continue to wear face coverings in healthcare settings.
 They confirm that the NHS will continue to support staff in ensuring that the guidance is followed in all healthcare settings.

-If you are working in another area, you should do all you can to prepare, such as accessing online or local training and to be aware when and who to contact for advice.
+If called to work in another speciality, doctors should do all they can to prepare, such as accessing online or local training and ensuring they know when and who to contact for advice.

-As with all challenging decisions, where possible, canvass the views of your senior colleagues and management to inform your decision.
-You should document decisions you make, including the rationale.
+As with all challenging decisions, where possible, doctors should canvass the views of their senior colleagues and management to inform their decisions.
+Doctors should document decisions they make, including the rationale.

 Employers / contracting bodies should be taking all the steps they can to keep staff as safe as they can be.
 Given this is a rapidly developing situation, difficult decisions may need to be made.
 If you are worried about your own health, you should discuss your concerns with your employer and / or Occupational Health to assess how best to proceed.
 It may also be appropriate to discuss your concerns with your own doctor.

 If you are concerned that you may have coronavirus / COVID-19, you should follow the current public health guidance.
 As with any illness, if you are unable to work you will need to ensure that a suitably qualified colleague is available to take over the care of your patients.Close